dolan-in/dgman/README.md

 #### Upsert

-Upsert inserts node(s) if it does not violate any unique key, otherwise update the node.
+`Upsert` updates a node if a node with a value of a specified predicate already exists, otherwise insert the node.

 ```go
 type User struct {